EUROPEAN CENTRE FOR CHIROPRACTIC RESEARCH EXCELLENCE

 This prize will be assigned to a researcher who has submitted an original abstract to the ECU conference at a given year.
 It will be with a focus on the presentation performance on research projects of an excellent quality.

-The Advisory Academic Committee (AAC) will evaluate the original research abstracts and the presentation at the conference.
+The Academic Advisory Committee (AAC) will evaluate the original research abstracts and the presentation at the conference.

 The ECCRE Young Researcher of the Year Award (EUR 2,000)